 By Megan Cerullo

-An alert on United’s homepage says the airline is “conducting a planned technology upgrade” and that many web and app services will be unavailable during the window — including tools used by airline employees.
+An alert on United’s homepage says the airline is “conducting a planned technology upgrade” and warns that many web and mobile app services will be unavailable during the maintenance window, including tools used by employees.

-United is modernizing its aging mainframe reservation system, known as Shares.
-The update requires transferring reservation data from its current North Carolina data center to a more advanced facility in Chicago, a move the airline says will improve reliability.
+The work modernizes United’s decades-old mainframe reservation system, Shares, and involves moving reservation data from its current North Carolina data center to a more advanced facility in Chicago.
+United says the transfer should improve system reliability.

-United’s flight schedule and many online functions will be temporarily unavailable early Wednesday.
-During the outage customers won’t be able to make new reservations, cancel bookings, check in, retrieve itineraries or use many online services.
-For that reason, the airline urges anyone flying Wednesday to check in on Tuesday and, if needed, check bags then (passengers can typically check bags up to four hours before departure).
+During the outage customers will not be able to make new reservations, cancel bookings, check in, retrieve itineraries or access many online services.
+United urges anyone traveling Wednesday to check in on Tuesday and, if necessary, check bags then — passengers can typically check bags up to four hours before departure.

-The refresh has been planned for months; United previously canceled about 600 affected flights and notified customers.
-Travelers can still book, check in or change trips before Feb.
-4 at 2:30 a.m.
+The migration has been planned for months; United previously canceled roughly 600 affected flights and notified customers.
+Travelers can still book, check in or change trips before the outage begins at 2:30 a.m.
 EDT, or after the data transfer is finished.

-However, if the upgrade encounters problems it could create customer headaches.
-A decade ago, a major computer outage at Southwest Airlines lasted days and caused hundreds of cancellations and thousands of delays.
+Still, the airline acknowledges that if the upgrade runs into problems it could create customer headaches.
+A decade ago, a major computer outage at Southwest Airlines lasted days and led to hundreds of cancellations and thousands of delays.

 Edited by Alain Sherter